INN/link-roundups/README.md

 Since begun retrofit by the INN Nerds.

-### Aggregate articles and links from external sources, publish feeds of links and link roundup posts.
+### Aggregate links from external sources and publish feeds of external Saved Links and Roundup Posts.
+Integration with Mailchimp API enables Link Roundups to be sent as email newsletters.

 Version: 0.3